 Love 'em or not?
-Here's how to have your say about grizzly bears in the North Cascades
+Here's how to have your say about grizzly bears in North Cascades

 National Park Service, U.S. Fish and Wildlife slate open houses, webinars in February.

-Your chance to ask questions and tell the government whether you love or don’t love the idea of restoring grizzly bears to the North Cascades is coming in February — including an Internet-based “webinar” on Valentine’s Day.
+Your chance to ask questions and tell the government whether you love or don’t love the idea of restoring grizzly bears to the North Cascades is coming in February — including an internet-based “webinar” on Valentine’s Day.

-The National Park Service and U.S. Fish and Wildlife Service are inviting the public to a series of informational open houses regarding proposed alternatives for the restoration of grizzly bears to the North Cascades Ecosystem.
-The alternatives were described in a restoration plan and environmental impact statement (EIS) that the two agencies released Thursday.
+The National Park Service and U.S. Fish and Wildlife Service are inviting the public to open houses regarding proposed alternatives for the restoration of grizzly bears to the North Cascades Ecosystem.
+The alternatives are described in a restoration plan and environmental impact statement (EIS) that the two agencies released Thursday.

-The meetings are one part of the public’s opportunity to comment on the draft EIS (the full text of which can be found here).
+The meetings are part of the public’s opportunity to comment on the draft EIS (the text can be found here).

-Although there are six populations of grizzly bears in North America, the last-known sighting of grizzlies in the United States portion of the North Cascades Ecosystem was in 1996, though a grizzly was seen more recently 20 miles north of the Washington border.
+Although there are six populations of grizzly bears in North America, the last-known sighting of grizzlies in the U.S. portion of the North Cascades Ecosystem was in 1996, though a grizzly was seen more recently 20 miles north of the Washington border.
 The grizzly bear was listed as a threatened species in the contiguous United States in 1975.
-The species was listed as endangered by the state of Washington in 1980.
+The species was listed as endangered by Washington in 1980.

 Most Read Stories

-Note: This story was corrected Jan.
-12. The Fish and Wildlife Service updated the Feb.
-21 Bellingham open-house site to Oxford Suites.
-An earlier version of this story gave the site as Bellingham Technical College.